Riverfest 2025

 This event is open to all members of the campus community (students, staff, faculty).

-Registration is required.
-To participate, please email Ben Souriol (bsouriol@uwo.ca) in advance of the walk to receive updates in the event of a cancellation or time change.
+Registration is encouraged.
+Drop-ins are welcome, but please try to register in advance.
+Please email Ben Souriol (bsouriol@uwo.ca) in advance of the walk to receive updates in the event of a cancellation or time change.
 The walk begins in front of the Biological & Geological Sciences Building (BGSB).

 Paint Night by the River